tldr-pages/tldr/pages/common/script.md

 # script

-> Make a typescript file of a terminal session
+> Make a typescript file of a terminal session.

 - Start recording in file named "typescript":